漢字

 探求する tankyū suru investigate

-Mnemonic: Offer a plant in a request
+Mnemonic: offer a plant in a request

 1. Until recently scholars judged 求 to be a depiction of animal fur, based on the assumption that 求 was the protoform of 裘 (fur clothing).
 However, 求 functions in 裘 purely as phonetic, only lending its sound (Ochiai, 2014:222-223).
 More on this below.